Follow us on social media for daily Scripture comments and more at MeWe, Facebook or YouTube.

 "And God said..."
 Gen. 1:3

 What is this thing called language?
-Let's begin with who we are.

-Now what is profanity?
+Now, what is profanity?
 "Profane" comes from two words: before and temple.
 Profanity is a religious act.
-For many people it has become so common that the religious undercurrents are unconscious, but all profanity is making a religious statement.
+For many people, it has become so common that the religious undercurrents are unconscious, but all profanity is making a religious statement.
 It reveals what is really going on in their spirit.

 The curse of Jehovah is in the house of the wicked; But he blesseth the habitation of the righteous.
 Pr.
 3:33